CollinToth/pitfall-games/docs/task_list.md

 We also need to make a burn-down or burn-up chart once we have our tasks listed here.

+Two spaces are needed after the first three lines of each task to make the markdown format correctly.

 DELETE EVERYTHING ABOVE THE DIVDER BELOW THIS SENTENCE BEFORE TURNING IN!

 ========================================================================================